 By Peter Singer

 Peter Singer is Professor of Bioethics at Princeton University and Laureate Professor at the University of Melbourne.
-His most recent book is The Life You Can Save.
+His books include Practical Ethics, One World, and most recently, The Life You Can Save.
 This commentary is published by DAILY NEWS EGYPT in collaboration with Project Syndicate (www.project-syndicate.org).